 - Evaluate infection control precautions implemented by staff members

-- The chain of infection includes the infectious microorganism, the reservoir or location where the pathogen lives, the port of exit from the reservoir, the mode of transmission from the reservoir, the portal of entry into the person or host.
+- The chain of infection includes the infectious microorganism, the reservoir or location where the pathogen lives, the port of exit from the reservoir, the mode of transmission from the reservoir, the portal of entry into the person, or host.

 - Airborne transmission is defined as the mode or means with which a microorganism is moved and transmitted via air and inhaled into the respiratory tract by the susceptible host.
 These infections are found in droplets and dust in the air.
 Airborne precautions are indicated in the presence of a pathogen that is transmitted via the airborne mode of transmission.

 - Contact transmission is defined as the mode or means with which a microorganism is moved and transmitted via direct or indirect contact with the infected person or an object that has been contaminated with the pathogen, respectively.
-Indirect contact transmission is sometimes referred to as vehicle borne transmission.
+Indirect contact transmission is sometimes referred to as vehicle-borne transmission.
 Contact precautions are indicated in the presence of a pathogen that is transmitted via contact transmission.

-- Vector borne transmission is defined as the transmission of a pathogen from an animal or insect to a human being.
+- Vector-borne transmission is defined as the transmission of a pathogen from an animal or insect to a human being.

-- Transmission based precautions are special measures that are put into place to prevent the spread of infection.
+- Transmission based precautions are special measures that are put in place to prevent the spread of infection.
 Transmission based precautions are based on the pathogens mode of transmission.
 Examples include contact and airborne precautions.

 - Standard precautions are measures that are used to prevent the spread of infection among all patients whether or not they have a known infection.
 Standard precautions protect health care workers and patients from the spread of infection secondary to contaminated blood and other bodily fluids.

-- Asepsis is defined as not septic, that is, asepsis is the absence of disease causing organisms.
+- Asepsis is defined as not septic, that is, asepsis is the absence of disease-causing organisms.
 The two types of asepsis are medical asepsis and surgical asepsis.

-- Medical asepsis is defined as the absence of disease causing microorganisms.
+- Medical asepsis is defined as the absence of disease-causing microorganisms.
 Medical asepsis is often referred to as clean which is more than sanitary.
 Medically aseptic techniques are used to maintain medical asepsis.